roblarsen/git-from-the-ground-up/readme.md

     * Requesting Reviewers and assigning yourself the ticket
     * Using the Draft Feature Whie Code is a Work in Progress
     * Using Tags
-    * Introducing the Integration Box
+    * Code Quality Tools
     * The Review Process
-6. Code Quality and Automation with GitHub Tools
+6. Code Quality and Automation with GitHub Actions